 The Financial Statements have been prepared on the historical cost convention on accrual basis except for certain financial instruments which are measured at fair value at the end of each reporting period, as explained in the accounting policies mentioned below.
 Historical cost is generally based on the fair value of the consideration given in exchange of goods or services.

-All assets and liabilities have been classified as current or non-current according to the Company's operating cycle and other criteria set out in the Act.
-Based on the nature of products and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as twelve months for the purpose of current or non-current classification of assets and liabilities.
+All assets and liabilities have been classified as current or non-current according to the Company’s operating cycle and other criteria set out in the Act.
+Based on the nature of products and the time between the acquisition of assets for processing and their realization in cash and cash equivalents, the Company has ascertained its operating cycle as twelve months for the purpose of current or non-current classification of assets and liabilities.

 The material accounting policies are set out below.

-2.3 Use of Estimates and Judgements
+2.3 Use of Estimates and Judgments

-The preparation of Financial Statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income, expenses and disclosures of contingent assets and liabilities at the date of these Financial Statements and the reported amount of revenues and expenses for the years presented.
+make judgments, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income, expenses and disclosures of contingent assets and liabilities at the date of these Financial Statements and the reported amount of revenues and expenses for the years presented.
 Actual results may differ from the estimates.

-!.4 Revenue Recognition
+2.4 Revenue Recognition

 Revenue is measured at the transaction price (net of variable consideration) allocated to that performance obligation.
 Amounts disclosed as revenue are net of returns, cash discount, trade allowances, sales incentives and value added taxes.
-The Company recognises revenue when the amount of revenue and its related cost can be reliably measured and it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Company's activities as described below.
+The Company recognizes revenue when the amount of revenue and its related cost can be reliably measured and it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Company’s activities as described below.

 A. Sale of Products

-Revenue from contracts with customers is recognised on transfer of control of promised goods to a customer at an amount that reflects the consideration to which the Company is expected to be entitled to in exchange for those goods or services.
+Revenue from contracts with customers is recognized on transfer of control of promised goods to a customer at an amount that reflects the consideration to which the Company is expected to be entitled to in exchange for those goods or services.

 B. Sale of Services

-C. Revenue recognises over time
+C. Revenue recognizes over time

-by the Company's performance as the Company performs;
+1. The customer simultaneously receives and consumes the benefits provided by the Company’s performance as the Company performs;

-enhances an asset that the customer controls as the asset is created or enhanced; or
+2. The Company’s performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or

-create an asset with an alternative use to the Company and an entity has an enforceable right to payment for performance completed to date.
+3. The Company’s performance does not create an asset with an alternative use to the Company and an entity has an enforceable right to payment for performance completed to date.

-For performance obligations where one of the above conditions are not met, revenue is recognised at the point in time at which the performance obligation is satisfied.
+For performance obligations where one of the above conditions are not met, revenue is recognized at the point in time at which the performance obligation is satisfied.

 D. Dividend and interest income

-has been established (provided that it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably).
+Dividend income from investments is recognized when the shareholders’ right to receive payment has been established (provided that it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably).

-Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
-For all financial instruments measured either at amoritsed cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
+Interest income from a financial asset is recognized when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
+For all financial instruments measured either at amortized cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
 Interest income is included in other income in the Statement of Profit and Loss.
 Interest income in respect of financial instruments measured at fair value through profit or loss is included in other income.

 E. Royalty Income